sebastiaanluca/laravel-module-loader/README.md

 ### Runtime autoloading

 This package supports runtime autoloading of all modules and their non-namespaced database directories.
-A bit slower, but you don't have to keep your composer.json updated.

 Enable `runtime_autoloading` in the package's configuration and remove your module entries from composer.json's autoload sections.

+Note that there are some trade-offs to enabling this:

+- You cannot generate an authorative classmap using `composer dumpautoload -a` (usually in production)
+- It's a bit slower (yet hardly noticeable), but you don't have to keep your composer.json updated

 ## License